naacbin/CovenantDecryptor/README.md

 [+] Saved private key /home/user/privkey1.pem
 ```

+> The script will try to get p and q as little and big endian.

 Recover the `SessionKey` from the stage 0 response of Covenant C2, which is employed to encrypt network traffic :

 ```text